-No.3 Squadron is Australia's oldest fighter squadron, forming in 1916 prior to the RAAF itself, and was the first RAAF squadron to operate the F-35A Lightning II.
-Throughout 2021, No.3 Squadron continued to hone the logistics and operational systems which support the aircraft and permits the execution of air operations across Australia and internationally.
+NO.3 SQUADRON No.3 Squadron is Australia's oldest fighter squadron, forming in 1916 prior to the RAAF itself, and was the first RAAF squadron to operate the F-35A Lightning II.
+Across domestic and international exercises in 2023, No.3 Squadron continued to hone the logistics and operational systems which support the aircraft and permits the execution of advanced air operations across Australia and internationally.